 If you’ve got this far, congratulations!
 You’re well on your way to getting your first mortgage.

-Most mortgage offers only last for three months (though some lenders allow for six months and others nine months when dealing with new-build properties) so do everything in your power to complete the process quickly.
+Either way, it’s worth doing everything in your power to complete the process quickly.
 Otherwise, you’ll need to make a second application, which will cause even further delays and could see the whole sale fall through.
 You can avoid unnecessary delays by ensuring there is clear communication between all parties - meaning any issues can be resolved as quickly as possible.